ialopezg/boilerplate/README.md

 ## Support ✨

-[SOIOT – Platform](https://github.com/signal-owl/soiot-platform.git) is proprietary licensed project.
+[Boilerplate Platform](https://github.com/ialopezg/boilerplate.git) is proprietary licensed project.
 It can grow thanks to the sponsors and support by the amazing backers.

 ## Contributors ✨